-The interest received variance occurred due to the implementation of investing in fixed rate bonds on a rolling basis the excess monies the Town Council has.
+The interest received variance occurred due to the benefits of investing for a full financial year in fixed rate bonds on a rolling basis any monies not required.
+There was also a slight increase in rates.

-The positive variance on the grounds maintenance and allotments income was due to better than expected income at the Quarry and a larger increase than budgeted for the SLA with Shropshire Council, the calculation of which is the subject of a complex multiplier based on indices.
+The positive variance on the grounds maintenance and allotments income was due to the council winning a few external grounds maintenance contracts in Shrewsbury.
+There was better than expected income at the Quarry and a larger increase than budgeted for the SLA with Shropshire Council, the calculation of which is the subject of a complex multiplier based on indices not known at budget setting.